magomimmo/modern-cljs/doc/tutorial-18.md

 Now even the needed libs/tools and configurations for supporting the development activities are more readable than before.
-Do you see how many Line Of Code (LOC) you need to establish a develpoment enviroment (i.e. `profiles.clj`s) if compared with the LOC meeded for describing the project structure itself (i.e. `project.clj`)?
+Do you see how many Line Of Code (LOC) you need to establish a develpoment enviroment (i.e. `profiles.clj`s) if compared with the LOC needed for describing the project structure itself (i.e. `project.clj`)?
 This remainds me a kind of incidental complexity that I'll easly give up if I could and I'm pretty sure that sooner or later someone will reduce it.